Updated on 2025-07-11 GMT+08:00

 Version Specifications (New Version Mode)

 The new version mode provides the basic, expert, and enterprise version.
-Table 2 and Table 3 provide the components and specifications of each version, respectively.
+Table 2 provides the modules and functions supported by each version.

 Starter